Freshmen Assembly Program

 - To assist first-year students in planning their collegiate program.

-- To provide tutorial services for all freshman students.
+- To provide tutorial services for all freshmen students.

 - To implement a full student tracking system.